George Martin (rugby union)

-George Frederick Martin (born 18 June 2001) is an English professional rugby union player who plays as a lock for Premiership Rugby club Leicester Tigers and the England national team.
+George Frederick Martin (born 18 June 2001) is an English professional rugby union player who plays as a lock for PREM Rugby club Saracens and the England national team.
+Between 2019 and 2026 he played 80 times for Leicester Tigers.

 Early life

 Martin was born in Nottingham, and grew up mostly in Loughborough.
 His father worked as an accountant.
 He attended Rawlins Academy in Quorn, Leicestershire where he was selected for England's under-16 rugby union team.
 He then attended Brooksby Melton College where he was selected for England's under-18 side.
 He scored a try against France under-18 during their 2018 summer tour of South Africa and in April 2019 captained at the under-18 Six Nations Festival.
 Martin was part of Leicester Tigers two successive under 18 league titles.

 Club career

 In July 2019 Martin signed his first professional contract for Leicester Tigers.
 On 21 September 2019 Martin made his first team debut for Leicester in a Premiership Rugby Cup fixture against Worcester Warriors.
 He spent a period of time during the 2019–20 season on loan at Leicester Lions, playing 4 times.
 On 7 July 2020 he signed a new contract with Leicester.

-Martin was named as BT Sport's man of the match for Leicester's win against Newcastle Falcons in the 2020-21 European Rugby Challenge Cup quarter-finals, and then again after the opening game of the 2021-22 Premiership Rugby season, a 34–19 victory over Exeter Chiefs.
-He ended the season playing in the final as a replacement and making the penultimate carry before Freddie Burns' 80th minute drop goal which won the match.

-On 28 September 2022 Martin extended his contract at Leicester.
+Martin was named as BT Sport's man of the match for Leicester's win against Newcastle Falcons in the 2020–21 European Rugby Challenge Cup quarter-finals.
+He started in the semi-final victory over Ulster.
+He was not selected for the final which saw Leicester lose against Montpellier to finish runners-up.

+Martin was named player of the match after their opening game of the 2021–22 Premiership Rugby season, a 34–19 victory over Exeter Chiefs.
+He ended the season playing in the final as a replacement and making the penultimate carry before Freddie Burns' 80th minute drop goal which won the match to make Leicester champions.
+Later that year on 28 September 2022 Martin extended his contract at Leicester.

+In December 2025, Leicester confirmed Martin would be leaving the club at the end of the season to join Saracens.